Venue Hire

 Explore the collection

-We regularly include pieces from the Conflict Textiles collection in the Troubles and Beyond exhibition at the Ulster Museum and our recent acquisition of these 14 pieces for our own collection enables us to develop further interpretive opportunities.
-This will allow visitors to engage with a range of themes relating to violence and conflict, human rights violations, poverty, oppression and environmental issues through the powerful medium of textiles.
+We regularly include pieces from the Conflict Textiles collection in the Troubles and Beyond exhibition.
+Our recent acquisition of these 14 pieces enables us to engage with different perspectives and experiences of violence and conflict, human rights violations, poverty, oppression and environmental issues.

 Image